 As a natural segue topic for many degrees, the study of human rights can provide a broad understanding of the issues and current moral dilemmas surrounding the proper treatment of people.
 This area of study may be ideal for law, education, business, or government students.

 Estonia is among other things known for its forests (they make up almost half of the territory) and for being the only country in Europe with almost total 4G network coverage.
 Estonia provides high-level and internationally recognized education, and many universities in the country offer degree programs in English.

-Top Master Programs in Human Rights in Estonia 2017
+Top Master Programs in Human Rights in Estonia 2018/2019

-The programme provides comprehensive knowledge of the principles, regulations, subjects and practice of international law and human rights. [+]
+The program provides comprehensive knowledge of the principles, regulations, subjects, and practice of international law and human rights. [+]